maydewd/artisan/ProjectDesign.md

 From an overall perspective, the main priority of the app is to streamline the transaction process between buyers and sellers, and enable a unique discovery pipeline for potential customers.
 This dichotomy is at the core of the app, and defines two distinct processes that interact with each other.
 As such, each one should be designed in such a way that they are flexible to changes in the other.
 As an example, a change in the navigational flow for posting an art piece should not impact the navigational flow of a user searching to buy art.

-Looking at the semester overall, the features we view as essential or addons are covered in the first section of the document.
+Looking at the semester overall, the features we view as essential or add-ons are covered in the first section of the document.
 To drill a bit deeper, the core functionality for a customer contains three qualities: Search for local artwork, select which artwork he/she is most interested, and communicate with the seller to finalize the transaction.
 From the artisan point of view, the core of the app is as follows: Authenticate through social media, post artwork listing with information/description, receive communication from potential buyers.

 To accomplish this core functionality, we will need a database that maintains art listings with location information along with channels to retrieve this information based on geography.
 Once this database is established, any changes to how the listings are stored could cause disruption in the algorithms that return nearby artwork listings to customers.
 As such, this is an area that will be given a lot of focus before jumping into an implementation.